lookit/lookit-docs/docs/source/tutorial-second-study.rst

 Duration
   "5 minutes" (you can also test this )

-Discoverable
-  Check the box so that when you submit your study to post on the staging server, it will show up to participants on the Studies page

 Researcher Contact Information
   Enter "<Your Name> (contact: <your email and/or phone number>)"